amarillier/KrankyBearTimer/README.md

 ## Features

-Basic list - see help in the app for more detail - this is a countdown timer
+Basic list - see help in the app for more detail - this is a countdown timer.
+Default times shown below can be modified to user preferred defaults via settings.
 * Ad hoc time settable in 5 minute steps
 * Bio break timer 10 minutes
 * Lunch break timer 60 minutes
+* Break timer to end at user specified time
 * Notifications when the timer is done
 * Color highlight when time is running out
 * Optional customizable desktop clock with seconds, UTC time, date, hourly chime